blaudoom/reverse-shell-vending-machine/README.md

   -o OUTFILE           File to write the reverse shell to -s                   Print available shells
-  -i INTERFACE         Interface name to get ip for reverse shell script --httpserver         Server the reverse-shell file on a http server --httpport HTTPPORT  Port to start HTTP server in, default 80
+  -i INTERFACE         Interface name to get ip for reverse shell script --httpport HTTPPORT  Port to start HTTP server in, default 80
   ```